mushishi78/romsey-chamber/_news/2014-10-31-important-change-of-venue-final-friday-networking.md

 ---
-title: 'IMPORTANT: CHANGE OF VENUE Final Friday Networking'
+heading: 'IMPORTANT: CHANGE OF VENUE Final Friday Networking'
 date: '2014-10-31'
 ---
 **Please note, this evening's networking session has been moved from The White Horse to:**